 The first article in the series said you needed a small company.
 You have to have a small company to take advantage of most tax savings laws.
 There are lots of things you can do to have a small company.
 If you can, contract your personal work through a company to the hospital, clinic or your own practice.
 You can set up a company to hold your medical equipment and then rent it from the company.
 (Good asset protection trick!)

 Rent your house?

 Once you have a company, a whole new tax world will open up to you.
 Here’s a cute little tax law you can take advantage of.
-There are a number of these type of laws you can use.
+There are you can use.
 The general theory is to play your personal tax situation against your company’s tax situation.
 Here’s how it works.

 You have a residence.
 The Internal Revenue Service defines a residence as a place where a person can sleep and cook.
 (That’s the layman version of the definition.)
 In fact, you probably have more than one residence.
 Can you sleep and cook on a boat or in a motor home?

 The object is to rent your residence.
 The law says that if you rent your residence for less than 15 days in a year, any income you receive is tax free.
 That’s great.
 The trick is renting your house for 14 days or less.
 When you are going on vacation for two weeks, you could advertise your house for rent on Craig’s List.
 If you get somebody who wants to cook meth for two weeks, they will pay great rent.
 No, you’re not going to rent your house while you’re on vacation.
 That won’t work.

 What do you do?
 Let’s use an example.
 Say I have a beach house.
 Let’s make it a good beach house on the number one beach in the United States.
 You’re not going to let some stranger rent your beach house for fourteen days.
 That’s not going to happen.
 So who do you rent it to?